leahbriscoe830/COMP483_Pipeline_Project_2026/README.md

 # COMP483_Pipeline_Project_2026

 ## Description
-This project uses Snakemake to automate a pipeline to analyze samples from two Human cytomegalovirus patients 2 and 6 days post-infection, sequenced by Cheng et al. 2017.
+This project uses Snakemake to automate a pipeline implementing tools introduced in COMP483 Computational Biology to analyze sequencing reads.
+The samples analyzed in this project are from two Human cytomegalovirus patients, 2 and 6 days post-infection, sequenced by Cheng et al. 2017.
+First, the pipeline extracts the coding sequence features and quantifies the TPM of the samples using kallisto.
+The quantified samples are fed into an R script using the sleuth package to find the differentially expressed genes between the 2 and 6 dpi samples.
+Next, only reads that map to the HCMV genome are identified using bowtie2, which are then used to create an assembly for each sample using SPAdes.
+Finally, the sample assemblies are aligned using blast+ to find the top 5 strains.

 ## Dependencies